 In August of 2007, the founders of Minute Suites set out to provide a wellness-based solution to the stress and fatigue caused by air travel.
 As physicians and healthcare professionals, they focused on sleep physiology and met with Dr. Sara Mednick, Assistant Professor of Psychiatry at the University of California, San Diego and author of “Take a Nap!
 Change Your Life”.
-The company envisioned a secure, dark & quiet environment to encourage napping and the use of binaural beat audio technology as a sleep aid for travelers.

 Convinced that the benefits of sleep and relaxation could be delivered in airports, the company sponsored a professional market research study.
 Air travelers were first shown a video prototype of Minute Suites and were then surveyed on the concept in detail.
 In summary, the research yielded the following insights:

 LIKED THE IDEA

 FELT MINUTE SUITES PROVIDED MORE PRIVACY THAN AIRLINE CLUBS

 With painstaking attention to detail, the company finalized its production suites in March of 2009 and launched in Atlanta’s Hartsfield-Jackson International Airport on November 18, 2009.
 Building on the success of its Atlanta location, the second location was launched in the Philadelphia International Airport in March of 2011, providing another location while increasing the size of the concept to 13 suites.